OrangeCoder01/programming-polyglot-learning-archive/mastering-c-plus-plus/README.md

     (2) It is applied in Embedded System and IOT (same as "C") due to its fast pace compile time and close relation to assembly language.

-    (3) Used in "Operating Systems" and "Game engine" such as "Unreal" game engine. which bos
+    (3) Used in "Operating Systems" and "Game engine" such as "Unreal" game engine.
+It is the backbone of most known software used.

 ```